gcooq/CLEAS/README.md

 # CLEAS
-the reproduction of 'Efficient Architecture Search for Continual Learning'
+the source codes of 'Efficient Architecture Search for Continual Learning'